Cydonia (Mars)

 Cydonia (/sᵻˈdoʊniə/, /saɪˈdoʊniə/) is a region on the planet Mars that has attracted both scientific and popular interest.
 The name originally referred to the albedo feature (distinctively coloured area) that was visible from earthbound telescopes.
 The area borders the plains of Acidalia Planitia and the highlands of Arabia Terra.
 The region includes the named features Cydonia Mensae, an area of flat-topped mesa-like features; Cydonia Colles, a region of small hills or knobs; and Cydonia Labyrinthus, a complex of intersecting valleys.
-As with other albedo features on Mars, the name Cydonia was drawn from classical antiquity, in this case from Kydonia (Κυδωνία; Cydonia), a historic polis (city state) on the island of Crete.
+As with other albedo features on Mars, the name Cydonia was drawn from classical antiquity, in this case from Kydonia (Κυδωνία; Cydonia), a historic polis (city-state) on the island of Crete.

-Cydonia contains the "Face on Mars", located about halfway between the craters Arandas and Bamberg.
+Cydonia contains the so-called Face on Mars, located about halfway between the craters Arandas and Bamberg.

 Location

 Cydonia lies in the planet's northern hemisphere in a transitional zone between the heavily cratered regions to the south and relatively smooth plains to the north.
 Some planetologists believe that the northern plains may once have been ocean beds, and that Cydonia may once have been a coastal zone.
 It is in the Mare Acidalium quadrangle.

 Picture of the Cydonia region taken in 2006 by The European Space Agency's satellite Mars Express.
-"Face on Mars" is just below the center.
+The Face on Mars is just below the center.

-"Face on Mars"
+Face on Mars

-Cropped version of the original batch-processed image (#035A72) of the "Face on Mars".
+Cropped version of the original batch-processed image (#035A72) of the Face on Mars.
 The black dots that give the image a speckled appearance are data errors (salt-and-pepper noise).